obiwandsilva/go-account-service/README.md

 # go-account-service

-This is a http web client implemented in Go and that makes use of Go Modules.
+This is an http web server implemented in Go and using Go Modules.

 # Usage